 US Visa or ESTA

 If you intend to travel to the United States, you will need a US visa or an ESTA (meaning).
 An ESTA is an alternative to the US visa which you needed to travel to America.
-British citizens can travel to the US without needing a visa, by using an ESTA (check the requirements).
+British and Irish citizens can travel to the US without needing a visa, by using an ESTA (check the requirements).
 An ESTA can be applied for if you intend to travel to America for business or a holiday, and want to stay for a maximum of 90 consecutive days in America.
 An ESTA can often be acquired in minutes, while a visa costs more time and money.
 Should you not qualify for an ESTA, then you can always apply for a US visa.

 Read more about the ESTA